April 6, 2018

 “Polaroid has always been about much more than just taking pictures.
 Polaroid is about sharing life’s most precious and memorable moments,” says Scott W. Hardy, president and chief executive officer, Polaroid.
 “Polaroid Fotobar retail stores represent a perfect modern expression of the values for which we have stood for 75 years.
 We are very excited about the opening of these stores, and the opportunities they will create for millions of consumers to have classic Polaroid experiences.”

 Polaroid Fotobar stores will allow customers to transmit pictures from their phones or social media platforms to bar-top workstations where they can be enhanced, printed, matted and framed.
-Images can also be printed directly onto materials such as canvas, metal, acrylic, wood and bamboo.
+Images can also be printed directly onto materials

 “There are currently around 1.5 billion pictures taken every single day, and that number continues to grow in tandem with the popularity and quality of camera phones,” says Warren Struhl, founder and chief executive officer, Fotobar.
 “Unfortunately, even the very best of those pictures rarely ever escape the camera phone with which they were taken to be put on display around our homes and offices.
 Polaroid Fotobar stores are going to change all of that.”